 Marketing, accounting, networking and ethical leadership are just a few of the core competencies you will gain as you work to earn your Bachelor of Science in Entrepreneurial Studies.
 With such a broad skillset, you will have many career options available to you.
-There is no need to rush into a decision.
-Stay flexible, and let your skillset and passion guide you in finding the right career path for you.
+Because there are so many career options, it is important to learn more about jobs that may interest you and that are a good fit for your skillset.

 Small Business Owner

-Starting your own business is a natural course of action to take after earning a degree that emphasizes entrepreneurship.
+Starting your own business is a natural course of action to take after earning a degree in entrepreneurship studies.
 Even if you do not start your company immediately after graduation, you may one day return to your entrepreneurial plans, perhaps after gaining work experience in management or marketing.
-It would be impossible to list all of the possibilities available to you.
-Your company could focus on anything from art therapy to Zumba classes.
-Build on what you already know well and are passionate about to identify the type of company you are best suited to start.
-Remember that every successful small business owner takes the time to do extensive market research.
+Your new business could focus on anything.
+Build on what you already know and are passionate about to identify the type of company you are best suited to start.
+Remember that every successful small business owner takes the time to do extensive market research when making their business place.
 Start small and keep your overhead low to see if the interest in your services or products will be sufficient to sustain a growing company.

 Journalists often specialize, and one of those specialties is business journalism.
-An academic background in entrepreneurial studies is good preparation for reporters who cover financial activities and economics.
-Within this specialty, you could even develop a subspecialty, such as by becoming an expert in the green energy industry or in socially responsible companies.
+An entrepreneurship program is good preparation for reporters who cover financial activities and economics.
+Within this specialty, you could even develop a subspecialty, such as becoming an expert in the green energy industry or in socially-responsible companies.
 Business journalists may write for a major newspaper or magazine, but they can also be freelancers.
-Another possibility is to start your own business news-oriented website, which would certainly put your entrepreneurial skills to good use.
+Another career possibility with an entrepreneurship degree is to start your own business news website, which would certainly put your entrepreneurial skills to good use.

-At college, one of the topics you will study is ethics and legal issues in business.
-If the concepts of strict liability, contract law and tort law hook your attention, consider applying to law school after you earn your degree.
+In an entrepreneurship degree program, one of the topics you will study is ethics and legal issues in business.
+If the concepts of strict liability, contract and tort law hook your attention, consider applying to law school after you earn your entrepreneurship degree.
 Lawyers come from every imaginable background, and business lawyers in particular are in high demand.
 As a business lawyer, some of your responsibilities would likely include:

 - Advise on the formation of companies